huangwb8/GSClassifier.principle/docs/Quick-start.md

 + In `GSClassifier`, `PADi` is a pre-trained out-of-the-box model for GC personalized PAD subtypes calling.

-+ During the sutype calling, the gene rank relations based on individuals instead of the relative values across samples would be used.
-Thus, **you don't have to do batch normalization** even though the data (the `X` input) come from multiple cohorts or platform.
++ During the subtype calling, the gene rank relations based on individuals instead of the relative values across samples would be used.
+Thus, **you don't have to do batch normalization** even though the data (the `X` input) come from multiple cohorts or platforms.

 + More limitations were discussed in our paper that you had better know.

-In this section, we would showed how to use `PADi` series: `PADi`, `callEnsemble`, and `parCallEnsemble` functions.
+In this section, we would show how to use `PADi` function series: `PADi`, `callEnsemble`, and `parCallEnsemble` functions.

 ### Preparation of the test data